Zax37/WapMap/README.md

 He planned on rewriting the rendering to SFML, but he failed to get it working and abandoned the project.

-Since I don't have source code for some of the changes in HGE, which kijanek made, I've cloned the HGE repository, merged with the header files from his version and re-implemented some of the changes.
+Since I don't have source code for some of the changes in HGE, which kijanek made, I've cloned the HGE github repository, merged with the header files from his version and re-implemented most of the needed new functionalities.

 ## Building

 1. Get Visual Studio 2017 (HGE won't build in 2019 from what I've seen).

-2. Create some directory for the project and its dependencies.
+2. Create some directory for the project and its dependencies (e.g. WapMap).

 3. Clone them: